PhoenixPan/FrontEndDevelopment/css-production.md

 ### Vertically

+## Auto adjustment
+1. max-width/max-height: use them to avoid the appearance of the scroll bar;

 ## Border
 1. border: 0 / border: none: use border: 0.
 It's shorter and works fine on old browsers before IE9;